Dresel/RouteLocalization/README.md

         .ForAction(x => x.Book())
             .AddTranslation("Buch/{chapter}/{page}");

-It has similar functionality as the localization features of AttributeRouting but with MVC 5 it can be used as lightweight addition to the existing MapMvcAttributeRoutes functionality.
+It has similar functionality as the localization features of AttributeRouting but with MVC 5.2 it can be used as lightweight addition to the existing *MapMvcAttributeRoutes* / *MapHttpAttributeRoutes* functionality.

-RouteLocalizationMVC has the following behaviour:
+RouteLocalization has the following features:

-  * Preinitialisation of the current thread culture with the LocalizationHttpModule
-  * If a culture specific route is requested, the thread culture gets overridden by CultureSensitiveRouteHandler
-  * Every translated route is replaced by a TranslationRoute.
-The overridden GetVirtualPath uses the current culture for route generation.
+  * The *LocalizationDirectRouteProvider* replaces attribute routes (which are plain *Route* / *HttpRoute* instances) by *LocalizationCollectionRoute* instances
+  * Every translation is added to the corresponding *LocalizationCollectionRoute*
+  * *LocalizationCollectionRoute* is thread culture sensitive.
+When a path is requested (*GetVirtualPath*) - e.g. when generating an url - it uses the translated route when available.
 This ensures that for example german routes are used when the thread culture is german.

-### Example: Use LocalizationHttpModule to initialize ThreadCulture

-You can set the GetCultureFromHttpContextDelegate of the LocalizationHttpModule to initialize the thread culture as needed (cookie, domain tlc, etc.):

-    // Set LocalizationHttpModule to initialize ThreadCulture from Browser UserLanguages LocalizationHttpModule.GetCultureFromHttpContextDelegate = httpContext =>
+Optional features:

+  * You can use the existing *CultureSensitiveHttpModule* (ASP.NET MVC) / *CultureSensitiveMessageHandler* (ASP.NET Web API) if you want to preinitialize the current thread culture.
+There is an existing implementation (*DetectCultureFromBrowserUserLanguages*) which sets the thread culture depending on the browser language settings.
+You can also set your own implementation, to e.g. get the culture from a cookie.
+  * You can also use the *CultureSensitiveActionFilterAttribute* (recommended).
+If a culture specific (translated) route is requested, the thread culture is set to the route culture.

+## Configuration

+### Required

+See also the [MVC](RouteLocalization.Mvc.Sample/App_Start/RouteConfig.cs) and [Web API](RouteLocalization.Http.Sample/App_Start/WebApiConfig.cs) configuration of the sample project.

+To make localization of routes possible, you have to use the *LocalizationDirectRouteProvider*.

+ASP.NET MVC:

+    // For less code preparation use the static provider stored in Localization class routes.MapMvcAttributeRoutes(Localization.LocalizationDirectRouteProvider);

+ASP.NET Web API:

+    // For less code preparation use the static provider stored in Localization class config.MapHttpAttributeRoutes(Localization.LocalizationDirectRouteProvider);

+There are various options which can be configured via the *Configuration* class.
+Since *MapHttpAttributeRoutes* isn't executed immediately you have to also call *ContinueAfterPreviousInitialization*.

+ASP.NET MVC:

+    Localization localization = routes.Localization(configuration =>
     {
-        // Set default culture as fallback
-        string cultureName = Configuration.DefaultCulture;

-        if (httpContext.Request.UserLanguages != null)
+        configuration.DefaultCulture = "en";
+        configuration.AcceptedCultures = new HashSet<string>() { "en", "de" };

+        ... other settings
+    }

+ASP.NET Web API:

+    config.ContinueAfterPreviousInitialization(httpConfiguration =>
     {
-            // Get language from HTTP Header
-            foreach (string userLanguage in httpContext.Request.UserLanguages.Select(x => x.Split(';').First()))
+        Localization localization = routes.Localization(configuration =>
         {
-                try
-                {
+            configuration.DefaultCulture = "en";
-                    CultureInfo userCultureInfo = new CultureInfo(userLanguage);
+            configuration.AcceptedCultures = new HashSet<string>() { "en", "de" };

-                    // We don't can / want to support all languages if (!Configuration.AcceptedCultures.Contains(userCultureInfo.Name.ToLower()))
-                    {
-                    	continue;
+            ... other settings
         }

-                    // Culture found that is supported
-                    cultureName = userCultureInfo.Name.ToLower();
-                    break;
     }

-                catch
+You can now use the *Localization* object.
+If you don't set *AttributeRouteProcessing* to *None* you have to first call *TranslateInitialAttributeRoutes*.
+Afterwards you can define your translations.

+ASP.NET MVC & Web API:

+    localization.TranslateInitialAttributeRoutes();

+    localization.Translate(localization =>
     {
-                    // Ignore invalid cultures
-                    continue;
-                }
-            }
-        }

-        // Return accepted culture
-        return new CultureInfo(cultureName);
-    };

-### Example: Apply culture to every translated route

-HomeController.cs

-    public class HomeController : Controller
-    {
-        [Route("Welcome")]
-        public ActionResult Index()
-        {
-            return View();
-        }
-    }

-RouteConfig.cs

-    // Apply culture to every translated route Configuration.AddCultureAsRoutePrefix = true;

-    routes
-        .ForCulture("de")
+        localization.ForCulture("de")
             .ForController<HomeController>()
             .ForAction(x => x.Index())
             .AddTranslation("Willkommen");

-    // This results into one english generated route "~/en/Welcome" and one german generated route "~/de/Willkommen"

-### Example: Force route generation for a specific language

-If you want to generate a translated route for a specific language, you can add culture to RouteDictionary:

-    @Url.RouteUrl(new RouteValueDictionary(ViewContext.RouteData.Values) { { "Culture", "en" } })

-This would print the current route for english translation.
-This could be handy if you want to implement a "change culture" link.

-### Configuration and Extension Hooks

-The Configuration Class has a lot of static parameters that can be modified, most of them are for validation:

-    public static HashSet<string> AcceptedCultures { get; set; }

-    public static bool AddCultureAsRoutePrefix { get; set; }

-    public static bool ApplyDefaultCultureToRootRoute { get; set; }

-    public static string DefaultCulture { get; set; }

-    public static bool ValidateCulture { get; set; }

-    public static bool ValidateRouteArea { get; set; }

-    public static bool ValidateRoutePrefix { get; set; }

-    public static bool ValidateURL { get; set; }

-For the culture configuration, you can hook to the CultureSelected EventHandler, if you want to store the informationen for selected cultures (e.g. store culture in a ProfileStoarge that will be used for database queries):

-    LocalizationHttpModule.CultureSelected += ...

-    CultureSensitiveRouteHandler.CultureSelected += ...

-More Information can be found in the WebSample.
+         ... additional translations
+    });

+### Optional

+You can optionally configure and setup the *CultureSensitiveHttpModule* / *CultureSensitiveMessageHandler* - you can also define your own *GetCultureFromHttpContextDelegate* / *GetCultureFromHttpRequestMessageDelegate* delegate.

+ASP.NET MVC:

+    CultureSensitiveHttpModule.GetCultureFromHttpContextDelegate =
+        Localization.DetectCultureFromBrowserUserLanguages(acceptedCultures, defaultCulture);

+ASP.NET Web API:

+    config.MessageHandlers.Add(new CultureSensitiveMessageHandler()
+    {
+        GetCultureFromHttpRequestMessageDelegate =
+            Localization.DetectCultureFromBrowserUserLanguages(acceptedCultures, defaultCulture)
+    });

+You can (and should) also setup the *CultureSensitiveActionFilterAttribute*:

+ASP.NET MVC:

+    ICollection<LocalizationCollectionRoute> localizationCollectionRoutes =
+        Localization.LocalizationDirectRouteProvider.LocalizationCollectionRoutes.Select(
+            x => (LocalizationCollectionRoute)x.Route).ToList();

+    config.Filters.Add(new CultureSensitiveActionFilterAttribute(localizationCollectionRoutes));

+ASP.NET Web API:

+    ICollection<LocalizationCollectionRoute> localizationCollectionRoutes =
+        Localization.LocalizationDirectRouteProvider.LocalizationCollectionRoutes.Select(
+            x => (LocalizationCollectionRoute)x.Route).ToList();

+    config.Filters.Add(new CultureSensitiveActionFilterAttribute(localizationCollectionRoutes));

+## Miscellaneous

+### Generate link for a specific culture

+If you want to generate a translated route for a specific language, you can add the culture to the route values:

+ASP.NET MVC:

+    // Use action / controller names ...
+    Url.Action("Index", new { culture = "de" });

+    // ... or named routes
+    Url.RouteUrl("Index", new { culture = "de" });

+ASP.NET Web API:

+    // Use named routes
+    Url.Link("Index", new { culture = "de" })

+### Configuration class

+The *Configuration* class has a lot of parameters which can be modified, most of them are for validation purpose:

+    // Set the default culture (used by various functions); set to "en" by default public string DefaultCulture

+    // Set and define valid cultures (used by various functions); set to { "en" } by default HashSet<string> AcceptedCultures

+    // Should the culture ("en", "de", ...) added as route prefix (e.g. "/en/Welcome");
+    // set false by default
+    bool AddCultureAsRoutePrefix

+    // Normally only the first route found is translated, if you want similiar routes, for example one GET Action and one POST Action with identical URL, translated at once, you can set this to true; set to false by default bool AddTranslationToSimiliarUrls

+    // Defines how attribute routes should be processed
+    // * None: There will be no routes except the ones you explicitly define in Translate()
+    // * AddAsNeutralRoute: Every attribute route will be added as neutral route
+    // * AddAsDefaultCultureRoute: Every attribute route will be added as localized route for defined default culture
+    // * AddAsNeutralAndDefaultCultureRoute: Every attribute route will be added as neutral route and
+    //   as localized route for defined default culture
+    // * AddAsNeutralRouteAndReplaceByFirstTranslation: Every attribute route will be added as neutral route first, but when
+    //   you add a translation for a route, the neutral route will be removed AttributeRouteProcessing AttributeRouteProcessing

+    // Set to Localization.LocalizationDirectRouteProvider.LocalizationCollectionRoutes by default
+    List<RouteEntry> LocalizationCollectionRoutes

+    // Other validation settings, set to true by default

+    bool ValidateCulture

+    bool ValidateRouteArea

+    bool ValidateRoutePrefix

+    bool ValidateUrl